 What is the difference between Customer Satisfaction and Customer Loyalty?

-Customer Satisfaction is a measurement of customer attitudes toward products, services, and brands.
+First, we will define each term.
+Customer Satisfaction is a measurement of customer attitudes regarding products, services, and brands.
 Customer Loyalty on the other hand has two definitions.
-Customer Loyalty consists of loyalty behavior (i.e. customer retention) which is the act of customers making repeat purchases of current brands rather than choosing competitor brands.
+Customer Loyalty consists of loyalty behavior (also referred to as customer retention) which is the act of customers making repeat purchases of current brands, rather than choosing competitor brands.
 Secondly, Customer Loyalty encompasses loyalty attitudes which are opinions and feelings about products, services, brands, or businesses that are associated with repeat purchases.
 At times, customers display loyalty behavior without having loyalty attitudes.
-Conversely, at times, customers show loyalty attitudes without exhibiting any loyalty behavior.
+Vice versa, occasionally customers show loyalty attitudes without exhibiting any loyalty behavior.
+Continue reading